Close Menu

 Some accuse Natasha’s legal team and their allies of using the courts to wage a proxy battle against Akpabio.

-Alleging that the defamation charges themselves are politically engineered to silence dissent and weaken opposition voices within the National Assembly.
+They allege that political forces engineered the defamation charges to silence dissent and weaken opposition voices within the National Assembly.

 The unfolding drama has also raised questions about the broader implications for Nigeria’s legislative processes.